It’s hard enough without throwing this into the mix!

 Just getting to a profitable funnel is hard enough!

-But what if I told you that before even hitting any of the roadblocks above most marketers are sabotaging their own funnels!
+But what if I told you that before even hitting any of these roadblocks most marketers are silently sabotaging their own funnels!

 And in doing so, it means that no matter how much cash they throw at their funnels, they’ll still walk away losing crazy amounts of money.